me5h/coinbase-websocketapi/README.md

 # ReactJS currency dashboard
 This code is based on a fork of: https://github.com/renaissancetroll/reactjs-crypto-api-dashboard

+# If I was going to do this I would use the binance API
+After having a look into this I looked at what is avaiable from tradingview and then realised the binance API is real time or atleast more realtime then the others.

 ## Limit currencies array to
 'BTC-USD', 'ETH-USD', 'XRP-USD', 'LTC-USD',